Skip to main content

 3: Viewport

-This section allows you to observe the model, with few functionalities:
+This section allows you to observe the geometry, with few functionalities:

 • Left-click and drag: move the camera around the view centre